JnyJny/JnyJny.github.io/content/2018/10/05/pelican-github-howto.md

 Now here's the trick with publishing web content on GitHub which isn't super obvious.
 For user pages, pages hosted in repos named _username.github.io_, the content is served from the `master` branch.

-But we don't want to publish all the pelican configuration files and whatnot to `master`, just the web content.
-So we keep the pelican configuration and the raw content in a seperate branch that I like to call 'content'.
+I strongly prefer to not keep all the pelican configuration files and raw Markdown files in `master`, just the web content.
+So I keep the pelican configuration and the raw content in a seperate branch that I like to call 'content'.
 You can call it whatever you want, but I'll just assume you called it content too.
+I like this organization since I can completely throw away all the files in `master` and re-populate it with the `content` branch.

 ```bash
 $ git checkout -b content